pureooze/TwitchEverywhere/README.md

 ```

 ## Performance
-The benchmarks in the [TwitchEverywhere.Benchmark](https://github.com/pureooze/TwitchEverywhere/tree/main/TwitchEverywhere.Benchmark) solution use the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet/tree/master) library.
+The benchmarks in the [TwitchEverywhere.Benchmark](https://github.com/pureooze/TwitchEverywhere/tree/main/TwitchEverywhere.Benchmark) project use the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet/tree/master) library.
 You can read more about the methodology that BenchmarkDotNet uses [here](https://github.com/dotnet/BenchmarkDotNet/tree/master#features).

 We send 500 messages of each type to `TwitchEverywhere` and run it several times to determine an average.
 The results are below: